Reasons To Strive For Financial Independence And What It Feels Like

 One of the best reasons to strive for financial independence is because it enables you to care less about what people think.
 Caring less about what people think is hard.
 We always want the approval and admiration of others.
 Why else do some people try so hard to seek status?

 It feels liberating to have insults and insinuations roll off your back.
 Because you have less to prove, you don't.
-You also don't feel the need to one up your dissenter any longer because you're already set.
+You also don't feel as great of a need to one-up your dissenter because you're already set.

-For example, every now and then, I get chased by the Internet Retirement Police (IRP) who are close relatives of the Karens.
-As a result, I decided to share a humorous story about a particular incident.
+For example, in the past, I often got chased aggressively by the Internet Retirement Police (IRP).
+As a result, I decided to make lemonade and write about my experience.
 Now the article is one of the top searched posts on Google.
 So fun!

 10) You can explore new industries without worrying about pay.

 Since 2017, I've been a high school tennis coach.
-For three months a year I would get paid only $1,000 a month to help 12 teenagers compete for glory.
+For three-to-four months a year I would get paid only $1,000 – $1,100 a month to help 12 teenagers compete for glory.
 We ended up winning the Northern Conference Championship twice.
 We were excited to try and three-peat in 2020 until the pandemic shut us down.

 Think about all the other jobs you would happily try if money wasn't a big reason for working.
 I'm sure you would have a lot more fun.

 Our parents tend to give us everything and ask for very little in return.
-They hope we can simply lead happy, self-sustainable lives.
+They hope we can simply lead happy, self-sustainable lives that are filled with purpose.
 When we are financially independent, our parents worry less about us.
 We start spending more time with our parents too because we have more time.

-Hearing my parents say they are happy that I'm happy is gratifying.
+Hearing my parents say they are happy that I'm happy doing what I want feels good.
 Every one of us have some desire to make our parents proud at some level.

 12) You get to spend more time with your children.

 The sooner you become financially independent, the sooner you can spend more time with your children.
-It's hard to juggle work and parenting, as millions of people are experiencing now with the lockdown.
+It's hard to juggle work and parenting, as millions of parents experienced during the pandemic.

 Children grow up quickly.
 It is very rewarding to teach children new things and witness important milestones.
 When our children become adults, we will reminisce about the time we spent with them.
 We might even regret not spending more time with them if we worked too much.

 My wife and I had children late, which is one of the downsides of trying to achieve financial independence at a younger age.
-We focused so much on our careers that we didn't seriously entertain the idea of starting a family until our mid-30s.
-We also didn’t think we could comfortably afford children in expensive San Francisco.
+We focused so much on our careers and didn't seriously entertain the idea of starting a family until our mid-30s.

 If you know you want children, I say have children sooner, rather than later.
 There's never a perfect time so don't wait for one.
 The sooner you have children, the longer you will have each other in your lives.